zenfyrdev/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 If you have a North American device and were lucky enough not to update for a while, you can check out [this paid service][Paid North American Unlock] at your own risk.
 Exynos devices, regardless of region, can be unlocked assuming you're on One UI 7 or earlier.

-Until recently, international Samsung devices (e.g. ones sold in Europe or Asia) were unlockable, however, starting with One UI 8, Samsung has [completely nuked][One UI 8 Unlock] the ability to unlock their devices, regardless of model or region.
-If you are still on One UI 7 or earlier, **DO NOT UPDATE.** Once you update to One UI 8, bootloader unlocking is gone forever, there is no way to rollback to One UI 7.
+Until recently, international Samsung devices (e.g. ones sold in Europe or Asia) were unlockable, however, starting with One UI 8, Samsung has [removed the straightforward bootloader-unlock option][One UI 8 Unlock].
+NOTE: it is still possible in some cases to update to One UI 8, but only if you follow very specific, careful flashing rules — do not treat this as a safe or supported path.

+Update procedure (if you choose to proceed)
+- Before attempting to update to One UI 8, update the following firmware packages first: AP, CP and CSC (If you have custom kernel, vbmeta or something then unpack AP and replace with your files and flash them).
+- Under NO CIRCUMSTANCES flash the BL package as-is.
+- If an update bundle contains a BL package, unpack it and flash every component from that bundle except sboot.bin.lz4 — do NOT flash sboot.bin.lz4.

 Despite the removal of bootloader unlocks in One UI 8, the Galaxy XR, Samsung's AR headset, [does have][xr bootloader unlock] an unlockable bootloader.